Famous conductor Charles Dutoit accused of sexual misconduct

 The New York Philharmonic said in a separate statement that Dutoit had informed the group he was withdrawing from concerts he was set to conduct in January, and the Chicago Symphony Orchestra Association said he'd withdrawn from conducting concerts next spring.

-On Friday, the Philadelphia Orchestra Association said in a statement it had also ended its association with Dutoit, who was a Conductor Laureate with the orchestra.
+Friday, the Philadelphia Orchestra Association said in a statement it had also ended its association with Dutoit, who was a Conductor Laureate with the orchestra.

-"The Association does not tolerate harassment of any kind and is committed to providing a safe, supportive, and respectful work environment," the statement said.
+"The association does not tolerate harassment of any kind and is committed to providing a safe, supportive, and respectful work environment," the statement said.

 Kathy Olsen, a representative for McNair, said that "Sylvia's interview (with the AP) accurately portrays her experience," but she did not want to talk about the subject further.

-Rasmussen 'never planned' on going public
+Rasmussen 'never planned' to go public

 Today, in the midst of the #MeToo movement, Rasmussen said she feels differently about speaking up regarding her experience.